-Create an all-shards user by connecting to the shard catalog database as a privileged user, enabling SHARD DDL, and executing the CREATE USER command.
+Create an all-shards user by connecting to the shard catalog database as a privileged user, enabling SHARD DDL, and running the CREATE USER command.
 When the all-shards user connects to the shard catalog database, the SHARD DDL mode is enabled by default.

-Local users can create non-schema sharded database objects, such as tablespaces, directories, and contexts, if they enable ${\tt SHARD}$ ${\tt DDL}$ mode; however, they cannot create schema objects, such as tables, views, indexes, functions, procedures, and so on.
+Local users can create non-schema sharded database objects, such as tablespaces, directories, and contexts, if they enable SHARD DDL mode; however, they cannot create schema objects, such as tables, views, indexes, functions, procedures, and so on.